khawley/fr_familiars/README.md

 ## Version Changes
 **1.2.3**

- - *Bestiary* class no longer accepts `pages` as a variable on initilization.
-Now, the logic to find the last bestiary page is done automatically (like in *DragonLair* class.
+ - *Bestiary* class has deprecated `pages` as a variable on initialization.
+Now, the logic to find the last bestiary page is done automatically (like in *DragonLair* class).

 **1.2.2**